A short hike with a long view

 Coon Mountain is a beloved hiking destination in the town of Westport, in the Champlain Valley.
-The summit offers panoramic views of Lake Champlain, the Adirondacks and Vermont’s Green Mountains.
+A steep but moderate .7-mile hike to the summit offers panoramic views of Lake Champlain, the Adirondacks and Vermont’s Green Mountains.
+A gentler .9-mile loop, the Hidden Valley Trail, meanders through maturing mixed forest and crosses a small brook.

-Coon Mountain's south-facing slopes are hospitable to trees usually found farther south, such as red and white oak and shagbark hickory.
-The trail winds through a craggy interior with rocky outcrops and dark hemlock forests.
+Coon Mountain's south-facing slopes and rich soils provide conditions for trees usually found farther south, such as red and white oak and shagbark hickory.
+The trail also winds through hemlock stands, a craggy ravine and rocky outcrops.

 Acquired through a land swap

 Coon Mountain Preserve was made possible via an innovative land swap in 1991.
-A generous landowner donated 275 acres of productive forestland in the Town of Chesterfield to the Adirondack Land Trust.
-The Land Trust then exchanged that land for 246 acres on Coon Mountain—land that was ecologically rich but marginal from a forest-products perspective.
+A generous landowner donated 275 acres of forestland in the Town of Chesterfield to the Adirondack Land Trust.
+The Land Trust then exchanged that tract for 246 acres on Coon Mountain—land that is ecologically rich but marginal from a forest-products perspective.
+Over the years the preserve has been expanded to 378 acres.

 If You Go

-The Summit Trail is about one mile long with an ascent of 500 feet.
+The Summit Trail is .7-mile long with an ascent of 500 feet.
 It is steep and rocky in places and is maintained for hiking only.
-The Hidden Valley Trail, which branches off from the Summit Trail and later rejoins it, provides a less steep alternative.
-To avoid getting lost on the mountain or wandering onto adjoining private lands, we request that you stay on marked trail.
+The Hidden Valley Trail, which branches off from the Summit Trail and later rejoins it, provides a less-steep alternative.
+To avoid getting lost or wandering onto adjoining private lands, we request that you stay on marked trail.
 Please remember: leave only footprints, take only pictures.

 A few steps in from the trailhead, young successional woods are evidence of past forest management.
 Skid roads used for hauling logs out of the forest are still visible.